radeonxray/UFO-Exam/README.md

 The above function expects a boolean value as parameter, you can easily call the function with non-boolean parameters without getting any errors.
-E.g. you can pass the function a string as parameter (as in the example above) and the code will still run without any problems.
+E.g. you can pass the function a string as parameter and the code will still run without any problems.
 However, you will get an unexpected output from the function, and this may cause your entire program to respond in a different way than expected.
 By using _TS_[ type annotations](https://stackify.com/typescript-vs-javascript-migrate/) you can completely avoid encountering this problem.

 _![Picture D](/BlogAssignment/tsBasicTSEx.png)_

 _Picture 4_

 On the above _TS_ code example, it's explicitly stated that the function is going to return a string and receive a boolean as parameter and you are therefore not allowed to pass the function non-boolean values.
-If you do so anyway, e.g. by passing the function a string (as shown in the example above), you will immediately be shown an error message telling you that you are not allowed to pass the function a string as it expects a boolean. _TS_ has therefore made sure both that you have detected the error immediately and accurately showed where the error is.
+If you do so anyway, e.g. by passing the function a string, you will immediately be shown an error message telling you that you are not allowed to pass the function a string as it expects a boolean. _TS_ has therefore made sure both that you have detected the error immediately and accurately showed where the error is.

-Another quick example of _static typing_, is in the effect of _type-checking_, which means that variables (or return values in functions) has to have their types defined, like string, number, Array etc. This effectively creates a "contract" for the developers that needs to be uphold, if the project is to compile correctly.
+Another quick example of _static typing_, is in the effect of _type-checking_, which means that variables (or return values in functions) has to have their types defined, like string, number, Array etc.

 ![alt_text](/BlogAssignment/tsTypeAnnotation.png)